ghc/ghc/docs/users_guide/glasgow_exts.rst

 do so, the same phase is used for the rewrite rule and the INLINE control of the specialised function.

-Warning: you can make GHC diverge by using ``SPECIALISE INLINE`` on an ordinarily-recursive function.
+.. warning:: You can make GHC diverge by using ``SPECIALISE INLINE`` on an
+             ordinarily-recursive function.

 ``SPECIALIZE`` for imported functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~